codeface-io/SwiftObserver/README.md

 An observable can send an author together with a message via `observable.send(message, from: author)`.
 If no author is specified as in `observable.send()`, the observable itself becomes the author.

-The observer can receive the author, just by adding it as an argument to the message handling closure:
+The observer can receive the author, by adding it as an argument to the message handling closure:

 ```swift
 observer.observe(observable) { message, author in